 Aristotle recognized such syllogisms and actually gave examples of them, but for some mysterious reason did not think they merited a "figure" of their own.
 Other authors later were willing to grant a "fourth figure" for such cases.
 But some people resisted this.
-Theophrastus, for example, Aristotle's successor in the Lyceum, redefined the first figure so that the middle term is the subject of one premise (not necessarily the major) and the predicate of the other premise (not necessarily the minor), and then counted syllogisms of kind (d) as belonging iii.
+Theophrastus, for example, Aristotle's successor in the Lyceum, redefined the first figure so that the middle term is the subject of one premise (not necessarily the major) and the predicate of the other premise (not necessarily the minor), and then counted syllogisms of kind (d) as belonging "indirectly" to the first figure.36 Throughout the Middle Ages, most authors counted only three figures - or if they allowed a fourth, regarded it as only the first figure with the premises reversed.37 iii.
 Syllogistic Moods and the Theory of Reduction

-&lt;sup>35 See John Philoponus, In Aristotelis Analytica Priora commentaria, Wallies, ed., p.
+35 See John Philoponus, In Aristotelis Analytica Priora commentaria, Wallies, ed., p.
 67.27-29: "So we should use the following rule for the three figures, that the major is the term in predicate position in the conclusion, and the minor [is the term] in subject position in the conclusion."